-Literature & the Arts An important element of the Echoes & Reflections approach is the inclusion of multidisciplinary methods to ensure students learn the human story behind the Holocaust.
+An important element of the Echoes & Reflections approach is the inclusion of multidisciplinary methods to ensure students learn the human story behind the Holocaust.
 These programs, of particular interest to ELA and Humanities educators, highlight various sources - from literature to photographs - to engage learners.
 Bringing Maus to the Classroom Art Spiegelman's Maus broke new ground in its format of the graphic novel to tell the story of the Holocaust, winning a Pulitzer Prize in 1992.
 In this program, participants analyze Maus to gain insights into using this masterwork to teach the Holocaust and learn instructional strategies for teaching about this history with graphic novels.
 Creating Context for Teaching Night Prepare students to read and comprehend Elie Wiesel's Night within the larger historical framework of the Holocaust.
 Educators discover materials and instructional strategies that support effective teaching of the memoir and provide additional background to integrate into classroom instruction.
-Dare to Dream: Teaching Compassion through Holocaust Literature Beyond Anne Frank In this program, educators examine diaries and poetry from Jewish youth during the Holocaust to build a connection to the ways in which young people still dared to dream in the face of loss, rupture, and fear.
+Dare to Dream: Teaching Compassion through Holocaust Literature Beyond Anne Frank In this program, educators examine diaries and poetry from Jewish youth during the Holocaust to build a connection to the ways in which young people still dared to dream in the face of loss and fear.
 Participants consider how to use these literary selections to help to create empathy and provoke compassion with their students.
 Teaching the Holocaust Using the Humanities: Integrating Photographs, Literature, Art, and Poetry to tell the Human Story Educators learn strategies to integrate multiple primary sources into Holocaust instruction with a focus on the human experience.
-Programs can examine a range of sources or be narrowed to focus on a specific type of source, such as photography, art or poetry, including specific programs on The Auschwitz Album, Photography as Resistance, etc.
+Programs can examine a range of sources or be narrowed to focus on a specific type of source including specific programs on The Auschwitz Album, Photography as Resistance, etc. Examining the Holocaust and World War II: Teaching with The U.S. and the Holocaust, a film by Ken Burns, Lynn Novick and Sarah Botstein What did the average American know about the Holocaust as it was occurring and what was the response?
+This program uses content from The U.S. and the Holocaust, a film by Ken Burns, Lynn Novick & Sarah Botstein, to examine how the American people responded to one of the greatest humanitarian disasters of the twentieth century, and how this catastrophe challenged our identity as a nation and the very ideals of our democracy.